better-internet/radworks-docs/docs/using-radicle/pushing-and-pulling-changes.md

 ## Getting changes from a project

 ### Adding remotes
 To view and pull changes from another user's version of your project, you must first **add their remote**.
-To do this, you must add their **peerID** to your list of remotes.
+To do this, you must add their **Device ID** to the list of remotes that you follow.

-[insert gif of adding peerID to manage remotes modal]
+[insert gif of adding Device ID to manage remotes modal]

-Adding a user's remote is basically adding their version of your project to your machine.
-Once added, you'll be able to fetch changes from their version and apply them to your working copy.
+Adding and following a user's remote is basically adding their version of your project to your machine.
+To get changes from a new remote you must fetch them from a connected peer that has replicated the remote's changes.
+Once fetched, you'll be able to pull changes from their version and apply them to your working copy.
 Read more about [how remotes work on Radicle](understanding-radicle/faq.md).

 You can view all remotes of a project with the command: